kamranahmedse/developer-roadmap/content/roadmaps/107-android/landscape.md

 ## Building an Application

 Here is the list of items that you are going to need when developing Android applications.
-Please note that, this is an exhaustive list, and you don't need to know it all from the get-go.
+Please note that this is an exhaustive list, and you don't need to know it all from the get-go.
 Get an idea of the items listed, and just start building some apps and keep the items listed in the back of your mind and have a deep dive when using them.

 [![](/roadmaps/android/build-an-application.png)](/roadmaps/android/build-an-application.png)

-To learn more about the items listed in the image above, here are the links to the relevant docs
+To learn more about the items listed in the image above, here are the links to the relevant docs.

 * [Using Activities and Activity Life Cycles](https://developer.android.com/guide/components/activities/intro-activities)
 * Building Flexible Interfaces using [Fragments](https://developer.android.com/guide/components/fragments)